Back of the Yards project adapts historic buildings for housing, health center, coffee roaster

 Henry said the group’s original interest in the area was sparked by the development of a senior living facility in the Goldblatt’s building and that when the Invest South/West plan is complete, they’ll keep expanding in the neighborhood.

-“It’s a historic community with a great fabric and a lot of room for expansion,” Scott said.
+“It’s a historic community with a great fabric and a lot of room for expansion,” Henry said.
 “And our intention is to carry that expansion on.”

 Michael Loria is a staff reporter at the Chicago Sun-Times via Report for America, a not-for-profit journalism program that aims to bolster the paper’s coverage of communities on the South Side and West Side.